vtexdocs/help-center-content/docs/announcements/en/3ds2-authentication-flow-accept-online-payments-more-securely-1.md

 author: 7qy2DBsUp8U5P9lqV0JHfR
 slug: 3ds2-authentication-flow-accept-online-payments-more-securely-1
 legacySlug: 3ds2-authentication-flow-accept-online-payments-more-securely
+announcementImageID: ''
-announcementSynopsisEN: The new protocol offers a more robust and modern process for verifying the end customer data
+announcementSynopsisEN: 'The new protocol offers a more robust and modern process for verifying the end customer data'
 ---

 3DS2 is a payment authentication flow that reduces the possibility of fraud due to a more robust verification process.